Forensic Linguistics (MA)

 - You will come into contact with many staff on the forensic linguistics programme who bring expertise on a wide range of forensic topics.

 - As well as undertaking taught modules, you will also have the opportunity to undertake a practical module where you will work on an authentic research project on a forensic linguistic topic.
 This will provide you with experience of research work, team working and collaboration and an opportunity to hone your research abilities.

 Powered by pioneering research, we celebrate curiosity, engage in informed debate and critical analysis, and encourage creative thinking - across and beyond our disciplines.

-Applicants should normally hold a first class or upper second class UK honours degree, or equivalent is usually required.
+Applicants should normally hold a first class or upper second class UK honours degree or equivalent.
 The MA in Forensic Linguistics is suitable for graduates who hold degrees in Linguistics, English Language, English Language & Literature (combined), Modern Languages, Law, Forensic Psychology, Criminology, Sociology with defined Criminology pathway.
 No legal background will be assumed.

 Note: International students pursuing part-time programmes of study are not eligible for Tier 4 (General Student) visas and must have alternative leave to remain in the UK if they intend to study at the University in person.

 Find out more about English language requirements.

 Applicants who require a Tier 4 visa to study in the UK must present an acceptable English language qualification in order to meet UKVI (UK Visas and Immigration) requirements